davidcoallier/ey-docs/pages/getting_started_home.md

 We recommended starting with a **Basic Cluster** in almost all cases.
 This will give you room to expand in the future and also allows us to implement takeovers if your application master server goes down.

-If this is a staging environment without strict uptime requirements and which you don't expect to grow in the future, a **Single Server** environment is recommended.
+If this is a staging environment without strict uptime requirements and which you don't expect to grow in the future, a **Single Instance** environment is recommended.

 If you have larger needs right now, please select **Custom** and configure your cluster as necessary.